 Recapitalization: What is it and how does it compare to a sale?

 A recapitalization is when a company is sold from one private equity firm to another.
-Private equity firms own most, if not all, the corporate groups consolidating the veterinary industry, and they tend to hold investments for three to seven years.
+Private equity firms and family offices own most, if not all, the corporate groups consolidating the veterinary industry, and they tend to hold investments for three to seven years.
 When a recapitalization happens, the management team leading the business usually stays in place, while the ownership and board turn over from one private equity firm to another.
 The major change that occurs in a recapitalization is in regard to the ‘capital structure’ or who owns the capital of the business – both its equity and its debt.
 Hence the term “recapitalization.”
 Let’s look at an example:

 Veterinary Practice Partners (VPP), a corporate group, was founded with an investment from Deerfield Partners in 2011.
 After five years of growing the business, Deerfield Partners decided to sell VPP to Pamlico Capital.
 This is a recapitalization because the management team stayed the same, but the ‘owners’ of the capital changed.